-We have the following conjecture.\footnote{ Let us comment on the history of this conjecture, according to our knowledge.
-Some form of the conjecture was first studied by Ben-Zvi, Helm and Nadler a few years ago, as a natural continuation/combination of their previous works.
-Hellmann came up with a similar conjecture independently when studying $p$-adic automorphic forms and $p$-adic Galois representations (see his article \cite{Hel} for an account).
-We came up with these ideas when trying to find the generalization of the work \cite{XZ} to the Iwahori level structure (see \S \ref{SS: local-global} for a discussion).
-The emphasis of general coefficients in our formulation is our hope to understand the arithmetic level rising/lowering in this framework.
-It is quite remarkable that people from different considerations are led to study the same object.} \begin{conjecture} Let $G$ be quasi-split over $F$ with a pinning, and let $H_{I}$ (resp. $H_{I(1)}$) be the associated Iwahori (resp. pro-$p$ Iwahori) Hecke algebra (see Remark \ref{R: Unicty}).
-Then, there are natural isomorphisms of $k$-algebras
+We have the following conjecture.\footnote{ Let us comment on the history of this conjecture, to the best of our knowledge.
+Some form of this conjecture was first studied by Ben-Zvi, Helm, and Nadler a few years ago as a natural continuation of their previous work.
+Hellmann independently proposed a similar conjecture while exploring $p$-adic automorphic forms and $p$-adic Galois representations (see his article \cite{Hel} for more details).
+We arrived at these ideas while attempting to generalize the work in \cite{XZ} to the Iwahori level structure (see \S \ref{SS: local-global} for discussion).
+The emphasis on general coefficients in our formulation reflects our hope to understand the arithmetic implications of level raising and lowering within this framework.
+It is quite remarkable that different considerations have led to the study of the same object.} \begin{conjecture} Let $G$ be quasi-split over $F$ with a pinning, and let $H_{I}$ (resp. $H_{I(1)}$) be the associated Iwahori (resp. pro-$p$ Iwahori) Hecke algebra (see Remark \ref{R: Unicty}).
+Then, there are natural isomorphisms of $\Lambda$-algebras

 compatible with the isomorphism from Proposition \ref{P:comp iota12}, for different choices of $\iota$.
 In particular, there is a fully faithful embedding